multiversx/mx-sdk-specs/core/transaction.md

     // returns True if the second least significant bit is set; returns False otherwise has_options_set_for_guarded_transaction(transaction: Transaction): bool;

-    // returns True if the least significant bit is set; returns False otherwise has_options_set_for_hash_signing(transaction: Transacion): bool;
+    // returns True if the least significant bit is set; returns False otherwise; should also have transaction.version == 2 has_options_set_for_hash_signing(transaction: Transacion): bool;

     // sets guardian address, transaction.version = 2, sets transaction.options second least significant bit